Lȧȧz Rockit

 Lȧȧz Rockit was an American thrash metal band formed in San Francisco, California, in 1981.
-The band is most notable for its association with the Bay Area thrash metal scene of the 1980s, and is considered a member of the region's so-called Big Six, along with Exodus, Testament, Death Angel, Forbidden and Vio-lence.
+The band is most notable for its association with the Bay Area thrash metal scene of the 1980s.

 History

 Initial career and split (1981–1992)

-Originally called Depth Charge, Lȧȧz Rockit was formed in 1981 in the hills of Berkeley, California, by vocalist Michael Coons and guitarist Aaron Jellum.
+Originally called Depth Charge, Lȧȧz Rockit was formed in 1981 in Berkeley, California, by vocalist Michael Coons and guitarist Aaron Jellum.
 Coons was 17, about to graduate high school, and Jellum was 18, busy attending college and riding motorcycles.
 They knew what musical direction they wanted to pursue.
 After performing with various members, Coons and Jellum came across guitarist Phil Kettner and drummer Victor Agnello in late 1982 or early 1983.
 By the time bassist Willy Lange joined in 1983 to complete the lineup of the band, Depth Charge had changed its name to Lȧȧz Rockit.
 Its first recording was the Prelude to Death demo, which was released that year.
 The band later signed with Target Records to release its debut album, City's Gonna Burn, in 1984, followed one year later by No Stranger to Danger.
-This period saw Lȧȧz Rockit play with a wide variety of bands, such as the Big Four of thrash metal—Metallica, Slayer, Megadeth and Anthrax—as well as Exodus, Ratt, W.A.S.P., Girlschool, Y&T, Leatherwolf, Kix, Dark Angel, Suicidal Tendencies, Stryper and Armored Saint.
+This period saw Lȧȧz Rockit play with a wide variety of bands, such as the "Big Four" of thrash metal—Metallica, Slayer, Megadeth and Anthrax—as well as Exodus, Ratt, W.A.S.P., Girlschool, Y&T, Leatherwolf, Kix, Dark Angel, Suicidal Tendencies, Stryper and Armored Saint.
 The band made its first appearance in Europe in 1986, supporting Motörhead.
 Its presence helped forge a new, heavier musical direction for the band and formed a unique relationship with European fans.

 Lȧȧz Rockit released its next two albums, Know Your Enemy in 1987 and Annihilation Principle in 1989, under the labels Roadrunner/Enigma Records.
-Both albums were well received by fans and critics.
+Both albums were well-received by fans and critics.
 The band shared the stage with the likes of Metallica, Megadeth, Anthrax, Overkill, Testament, M.O.D., Celtic Frost, Kreator, Voivod, Nuclear Assault, Vio-lence, Forbidden, Metal Church, D.B.C., Suicidal Tendencies, the Cro-Mags, Faith No More and L.A.
 Guns.
 Later in 1989, Lange, Kettner and Agnello left the band for various reasons, leaving Coons and Jellum as the only remaining members.
 The two soon recruited guitarist Scott Sargeant, bassist Scott Dominguez and drummer Dave Chavarri.
 In 1991, the band's fifth album, Nothing's Sacred, was released.
 After touring in the United States and Europe from 1991 to 1992 and appearing in Japan in 1992, the band split up.
 Most of the members then formed the short-lived groove-oriented thrash metal band Gack, replacing Chavarri with Defiance drummer Matt Vander Ende.